pachyderm/pachyderm/doc/docs/deploy-manage/manage/use-transactions-to-run-multiple-commands.md

 A transaction is a Pachyderm operation that enables you to create a collection of Pachyderm commands and execute them concurrently in a single job run.
-Because Pachyderm is a atomic system, regular Pachyderm operations are executed consequently, one after another.
-However, when you need to run multiple commands simultaneously, you can use transactions.
+Regular Pachyderm operations are executed consequently, one after another.
+However, when you need to run multiple commands at the same time, you can use transactions.

 The transaction framework provides a method for batching together commit propagation such that changed branches are collected over the course of the transaction and all propagated in one batch at the end.
-This method allows Pachyderm to deduplicate changed branches and branches provenant on the changed branches so that the minimum number of new commits are issued.
+This method allows Pachyderm to dedupe changed branches and branches provenant on the changed branches so that the minimum number of new commits are issued.